What to know about moving home after living abroad

 Having experienced a different way of life to your friends and family you may feel that you don’t have as much in common now as you did before.
 You had this whole other life abroad – experiencing many different things to those they’ve experienced here at home.

-You will in time fall back into a normal routine with them.
+You will, in time, fall back into a normal routine with them.

 No longer is the excitement around the short visits home when you lived abroad.
 You will slowly move back into an everyday routine with your friends and family.
 It may be mundane to you in the beginning but it will soon become the norm, a comfort.
 After all, isn’t it those little mundane moments you missed the most when you were abroad?!

-You won’t be the foreigner any more
+4. You won’t be the foreigner anymore

 My accent now sounds the same as everyone else, once upon a time it was a novelty and nearly always evoked the reaction “ah I love your accent”.
 I worked in luxury hotels for years and I was the designated ‘complaint-handler’ because of my gorgeous Irish accent – nobody could get too mad at me.
 The American guests especially loved it and a conversation about how some far-away relation was Irish usually followed.